PolusAI/bfio/README.md

 This project is licensed under the [MIT License](LICENSE) Creative Commons License - see the [LICENSE](LICENSE) file for details.

-**NOTE**

-Bioformats is licensed under GPL, and as a consequence so is the `bioformats_jar` package.
-These packages and libraries are installed when using the `bfio[bioformats]` option.

 ## Acknowledgments